farmOS/farmOS-community-blog/posts/2023/installing-farmos-on-ddev-with-composer/index.md

 ```

 # Additional Reference
-More information and template is available at https://github.com/paul121/farmos-ddev-template
+More information on using DDEV with farmOS is available at https://github.com/paul121/farmos-ddev-template.

+CLI commands for DDEV are listed at https://ddev.readthedocs.io/en/latest/users/usage/cli/